Hklug001/Hklug001/README.md

 **About me:**

-Code enthusiast, looking to connect with people and build my career
+Code enthusiast, looking to connect with people and build my career.

-I'm currently studying web development at @Rocketseat and studying Information Systems at UTFPR

-My 2022 goals are, get hired and contribute to a project
+I'm currently studying web development at @Rocketseat and Information Systems at UTFPR My goals for 2022 are, get hired and contribute to a project

 **My Stack:**